 Launched in 2015 as part of the International Riversymposium, the EWPP is open to anyone who is within the first ten years of their career, and identifies as an emerging water professional – including postgraduate students and early career professionals.
 Participants from any related discipline are welcome, including science, policy, planning, community development, business, governance, aid, development and many more.

 A tailored program of events for Emerging Water Professionals was implemented in conjunction with the 20th International Riversymposium and Environmental Flows Conference in September 2017.
-Thanks to funding from the Australian Department of Foreign Affairs and Trade (DFAT), ** emerging professionals were able to take part in this program, which included multiple personal and professional development activities as well as the networking opportunities with peers and established water professionals.
+Thanks to funding from the Australian Department of Foreign Affairs and Trade (DFAT), over 40 emerging professionals were able to take part in this program, which included multiple personal and professional development activities as well as the networking opportunities with peers and established water professionals.

 Are you in the early stages of your career in the rivers space?
 You might also be interested in our Emerging River Professional Award.